 - Mobile phone version of home page, facility search results, and Detailed Facility Report

 Some features are temporarily unavailable in the new site, but will be added incrementally to modernized ECHO.
 Dates are subject to change.

 |Search Feature||Anticipated Availability Date|

 - This tool helps users determine who is discharging, what pollutants they are discharging and how much, and where they are discharging.
-Provides and calculates water discharge information from the EPA system for water enforcement and compliance data and from the Toxics Release Inventory (2007-2011).
+Provides and calculates water discharge information from the EPA system for water enforcement and compliance data (ICIS-NPDES) and from the Toxics Release Inventory (2007-present).
 Search by location, watershed, pollutant, or industry and compare the two EPA datasets.
-The Pollutant Loading Tool will be updated with recent data this summer.

 - Provides access to several EPA databases with information about environmental activities that may affect air, water, and land anywhere in the United States.

 |Closer integration of enforcement/compliance data with pollutant loading data|

 |Options to display more than five years of data|

 |More data on "non-standard" Clean Water Act facilities|